Cells must be ready to respond to essential signals in their environment. These are often chemicals in the extracellular fluid (ECF) from:

 For the RTKs, this is done by quickly engulfing and destroying the ligand-receptor complex by receptor-mediated endocytosis.

-One might expect that anything which leads to the inappropriate expression of receptors that trigger cell division could lead to cancer (uncontrolled cell division).
-And, in fact,
+It should not be surprising that anything which leads to the inappropriate expression of receptors that trigger cell division could lead to cancer (uncontrolled cell division).

 - gefitinib (Iressa®) and